 God commands His people to “Come out” of Babylon in Revelation 18:23.
-The objective of this post is to help you do that.
+The objective of this post is to help you to that.

 “Come out of her [Babylon], My people.”
 (Revelation 18:4)